amirrezababaei/VPS/README.md

 - Choose a name for your Web Application ( such as Rexxarbots.heroku.com )
 - in Heroku , click on “ Deply app “
 - Fishish , Enjoy !

-Rexxar does not own these codes and is only a publisher.

-Contact us :

-	Website : rexxar.ir
-	Telegram : rexxar_ir
-	Instagram : rexxar.ir